5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 Brock finished the season with 2,658 passing yards, 16 touchdowns, and 13 interceptions.

-Chicago’s defense held Brock to 66 passing yards.
-He also didn’t have any help from his run game.
-The Bears covered the (-10.5) point spread with a 24-0 victory.
+The Rams didn’t stand a chance against the Chicago Bears in the NFC Championship Game, however.
+Chicago’s defense held Brock to only 66 passing yards.
+He didn’t get any help from his run game either, and The Bears easily covered the (-10.5) point spread with a 24-0 victory.

 Pat Haden – Los Angeles Rams (1976)

-His strong finish helped the Rams win the NFC West with a 10-3-1 record.
+This strong finish helped the Rams win the NFC West with a 10-3-1 record.

-Check out Haden’s numbers from the game
+Haden’s final numbers from the game left something to be desired.

 • 9/22